Chocolate Dipped Peanut Butter Cookies made with all vegan and gluten free-friendly ingredients. Plus no refined sugars!

 These cookies.
 Oh my gosh.
 I melt over these cookies you guys.

-I use One Degree Organics Sprouted Spelt Flour.
-You read about my love affair and obsession over One Degree in the Vegan Cinnamon Coffee Cake Loaf.
-Today we are baking cookies using their sprouted spelt flour.
+Today we are baking cookies using sprouted spelt flour.
 In case you are wondering what the even means or what spelt is, spelt is a pure non-hybridized and nutritious ancient grain.
 This one is grown without chemicals or any animal-based fertilizers.
 It is sprouted to help maximize nutrition, make it easier to digested and maximize the flavor.
-Plus One Degree’s is non-GMO project verified!
+You can also use an oat flour if you prefer.

 These Chocolate Dipped Peanut Butter Cookies are the ultimate plant-based cookie recipe for any occasion.
 All you need are a few simple ingredients and you will have some epic cookies to dip in your almond milk later.
 When you are finished enjoying these, here are a few of my other favorite cookie recipes.